About the Walk for Water challenge

 Money donated through your JustGiving fundraising page comes to us automatically, just like any electronic transfer of money.

-How do I get a free neck gaiter?
+How do I get a free neck warmer?

-When you raise £200 through your page, we'd love to send you a CAFOD neck gaiter as a special thank you.
+When you raise £200 through your page, we'd love to send you a CAFOD neck warmer as a special thank you.

 Can I use an offline sponsorship form?